Auto Fraud Lawyer California: Can Car Dealers Charge More Than the MSRP or Advertised Price?

 The “Advertised Price” Trap

 Say you find a car online for $29,995.
 You walk into the dealership, test drive it, and love it.
-But when the deal is drawn up, suddenly the price is $34,995.
+However, the selling process at a car dealership can sometimes be manipulated, with dealerships using tactics that may mislead buyers during the transaction.

 They might blame “market adjustments,” added accessories, or paperwork fees—but if none of that was disclosed before the sale, it may be considered bait-and-switch pricing—and that’s a serious issue.
+Always review the process carefully to identify potential fraud or misconduct.

 That’s where the term “car markup scam” comes in.